sib-swiss/kgsteward/doc/graphdb.md

 ## First step with GraphDB

-Install (the Free version of) of GraphDB from [Ontotext website](https://www.ontotext.com/products/graphdb/download/?ref=menu), following the vendor instructions, and launch it.
+Install (the Free version of) GraphDB from [Ontotext website](https://www.ontotext.com/products/graphdb/download/?ref=menu), following the vendor instructions, and launch it.

 By default, the user interface of GraphDB becomes available at http://localhost:7200